Elaine Benes: Jerry Seinfeld

 Jerry and Elaine dated for a while before the show started.
 They started dating in 1986 (as revealed in "The Truth") and dated until 1990.
 In "The Deal", Elaine states they only had sex 37 times.
 In "The Stakeout", Jerry tells his parents that the reason for the break-up had to do with fighting too much and "physical chemistry".

 In "The Deal", Jerry and Elaine create a set of rules whereby they can be sexually intimate but remain only friends.
 However, their theory is ruined when Elaine is furious over Jerry giving her $182 as a birthday gift.
-In "The Mango", Jerry is shocked to discover that Elaine had feigned her orgasms while they were together.
+In "The Mango", Jerry is shocked to discover that Elaine had feigned all her orgasms while they were together.

 In "The Serenity Now", Jerry's uninhibited, exaggerated emotional state causes him to ask Elaine to marry him.
 Shocked, she makes an excuse and leaves.
 She returns later to accept his proposal, but Jerry has by that time settled to his usual stable emotional state and says "I don't see it happening."
-In "The Finale", when they think their airplane is about to crash, Elaine says "I've always loved y...", but the pilot is able to steady the airplane.
-Elaine later explained in court that she was going to say "I've always loved United Airlines."
+In "The Finale", when they think their airplane is about to crash, Elaine says "I've always...", but the pilot steadies the airplane.
+Elaine later explains in court that she was going to say "I've always loved United Airlines."

-During her interview on Inside the Actors Studio, Julia Louis-Dreyfus said she believed Jerry and Elaine were soul mates but would never end up together because they were both too "insane and messed up."
+During her interview on Inside the Actors Studio, Julia Louis-Dreyfus said she believed Jerry and Elaine were soulmates but would never end up together because they were both too "insane and messed up."

 In the reunion episode featured in Season 7 of Curb Your Enthusiasm, it is revealed in the years since the finale Jerry has donated sperm to Elaine that results in her having a daughter, who has taken to calling Jerry "Uncle Jerry", but by the episode's end, it is said she now refers to him as "daddy" to Jerry and Elaine's clear discomfort.